GetJobber/jest-a-coverage-slip-detector/README.md

   --force-update         Record current coverage errors as exceptions.
                          Used to:
                            - Snapshot current coverage errors as legacy exceptions.
-                           - Force accept a future reduction in coverage.
+                           - Force accept a reduction in coverage.
 ```

 ## FAQ